 Reference Dimension: A reference dimension is used only for information purposes.
 It's either aduplication of a dimension that has been specified elsewhere on the drawing, or it's accumulated value of other dimensions.
 Reference dimensions areenclosed in parentheses. and never used for manufacturing or inspection purposes.

 Nominal Dimension is dimensions half-way between the upper and lower limits of size (ex: .250 ±.005, the nominal dimension would be .2475 or .2525).
 Or for a toleranced dimension .25 ±.005 (ex:.25 would be a nominal dimension).
+It's used to describe the approximate characteristics of the feature rather than the exact dimensions.
 Block tolerances do not apply to nominal dimensions.
 Nominal dimensions are never used for manufacturing or inspection purposes.
 Nominal dimensions must be identified either with the abbreviation NOM immediately following or under the dimension with a notte such as: UNTOLERANCES DIMENSIONS ARE NOMINAL.

 Units of Measure:

-Standard Linear Dimensioning: Dimensioning from feature to feature is known as Chain Dimensioning.
-It is commonly used and easy to lay out.
-It does have possible consequences in the manufacturing of a part.
-Tolerances can accumulate, making the end product larger or smaller than expected.
+Baseline dimensions are multiple dimensions measured from the same baseline.
+Ordinate dimensions measure the perpendicular distance from an origin point called the datum to an element.
+These dimensions prevent escalating errors by maintaining accurate offsets of the features from the datum.
 The accuracy of the final product is determined by the dimensions on the drawing.
 If all the dimensions originate from a common corner of the part, the object will be accurate.
 This is refered to as Datum Dimensioning.
 Datum insure the tolerance or errors in manufacturing do not accumulate.

 Size dimensions: Size can be measured as Length, Width and Height, Diameter, Perimeter, Area, Volume or Mass.
 In GD&T the term feature-of-size (FOS) refers to any surface, or set of parallel surfaces associated with a size dimension.
 Example: A hole diameter (a cylindrical surface).
 Plate thickness (two opposed parallel surfaces).
 Actual size is a measured size.
 Basic size is the size from which the limits of size are derived by the application of allowances and tolerances

-Dimensioning Arcs and Circles: Arcs and circles are dimensioned in views that show the arc or circle.
+Arc and Circle dimensioning: Arcs and circles are dimensioned in views that show the arc or circle.
 Arcs are dimensioned with a leader to identify the radius; in some cases, a center mark is included.
 Circles should have a center mark and ar dimensioned with a leader to identify the diameter.

 Dimensioning Curved Features and Arcs: The arrow can be inside for small arcs.
 Small arcs do not need center marks.
 Arrow can be outside.
 Large arcs use center marks.
 Use a capital "R" for dimensioning arcs.
 A center line is a dark line composed of alternate long and short dashes, and is used to represent the axes of symetrical parts or to denote centers.
 Do not create a gap when the centerline crosses the part outline.
 A centerline must end with a long dash.